• Skip to primary navigation

 • Cassava Cake: Also known as Cassava Bibingka, it is a baked dessert made with grated cassava, coconut milk, and condensed milk.

-• Pichi-Pichi (Steamed Cassava Cake): Steamed cakes made with grated cassava and sugar, then coated with freshly grated coconut.
+• Pichi-Pichi: Steamed cakes made with grated cassava and sugar, then coated with freshly grated coconut.

-• Cassava Suman (Cassava Rice Cake): A type of rice cake wrapped in banana leaves made with grated cassava, brown sugar, and coconut milk.
+• Cassava Suman: A type of rice cake wrapped in banana leaves made with grated cassava, brown sugar, and coconut milk.

-• Ginataang Bilo-Bilo (Sticky Rice Balls in Coconut Milk): A dessert made with glutinous rice flour shaped into small balls, then cooked in coconut milk with sugar and other ingredients like cassava, ube, saba bananas, jackfruit, and sago.
+• Ginataang Bilo-Bilo: A warm, soup-like dessert with sticky rice balls cooked in coconut milk and other ingredients like cassava, ube, saba bananas, jackfruit, and sago.

-• Ginataang Kamoteng Kahoy (Cassava in Coconut Milk): A sweet and creamy dessert or snack made by simply boiling cassava with coconut milk and sugar.
+• Ginataang Kamoteng Kahoy: A sweet and creamy dessert or snack made by simply boiling cassava with coconut milk and sugar.

-• Kamoteng Kahoy Chips (Cassava Chips): Similar to potato chips, these are thin slices of fried cassava.
+• Kamoteng Kahoy Chips: Similar to potato chips, these cassava chips are thinly sliced and fried to a crisp.

-• Cassava Carioca (Fried Cassava Balls): Sweet and chewy balls made from ground cassava, deep-fried, and coated in caramel.
+• Cassava Carioca: Sweet and chewy fried cassava balls made with ground cassava, deep-fried, and coated in caramel.

 Cassava Carioca (Fried Cassava Balls) on a plate.